TankerHQ/spec/concepts.md

 [Public Provisional Identity]: concepts.md#public-provisional-identity "Same as Public Permanent Identity, but for a user not registered on the Trustchain yet"

-The *Tanker SDK* provides security based on the principle of separation of knowledge between the *Tanker server*, the *user* and the *application server*.
+The *Tanker Core* SDK provides security based on the principle of separation of knowledge between the *Tanker server*, the *user* and the *application server*.
-To establish trust between these actors and to enable sharing of encrypted *data* between *user*s, the *Tanker SDK* produces and uses cryptographic keys, IDs, and tokens.
+To establish trust between these actors and to enable sharing of encrypted *data* between *user*s, the *Tanker Core* SDK produces and uses cryptographic keys, IDs, and tokens.
 The following section describes these elements, how they are generated, used, and, when applicable, stored.
 It should be noted that they are only valid within a single *Trustchain*.